lorengordon/systemprep-content/windows/salt/srv/states/base/pshelp/README.md

 - Create a zip file of the contents of C:\pshelp (just the contents, don't include the directory)
 - Name the zip file 'pshelp-contents.zip'
-- Create an md5sum of 'pshelp-contents.zip', named 'pshelp-contents.zip.md5'
+- Create a sha512 hash of 'pshelp-contents.zip', named 'pshelp-contents.zip.SHA512'
-- Upload 'pshelp-content.zip' and 'pshelp-contents.zip.md5' to the S3 bucket:
+- Upload 'pshelp-content.zip' and 'pshelp-contents.zip.SHA512' to the S3 bucket:
 https://s3.amazonaws.com/systemprep-repo/windows/pshelp/